nguyer/global-forum-2022-firefly-workshop/docs/part_ii.md

 }
 ```

 At this point, FireFly has only stored the file in its *private* data store.
 To tell FireFly that we would like to make this file available *publicly*, copy the UUID from the `"id"` field in the response above, and call the publish endpoint.
-You can use the [FireFly Swagger UI](http://127.0.0.1:5000/api#/Default%20Namespace/postDataBlobPublish) to publish the uploaded file to IPFS. **Be sure to set the `dataid` field in the path with the ID returned in the previous response.**
+You can use the [FireFly Swagger UI](http://127.0.0.1:5000/api#/Default%20Namespace/postDataBlobPublish) to publish the uploaded file to IPFS.

+> **NOTE:** Be sure to set the `dataid` field in the path with the ID returned in the previous response.
+Also clear out all of the `additionalProp` fields in the request body.
+Your request body should be an empty JSON object: `{}`

 FireFly will return a response like this;